 "When I went to About this Mac > Storage, I noticed my Mac system storage is taking up too much space - over 80GB!
 Then I clicked on the content of system storage on the left side, but it was greyed out.
 Why is my Mac system storage so high?
 And how to clear them?"

 Does the problem sound familiar to you?
-There are a certain number of MacBook or iMac users that are complaining "why is system taking so much disk space on Mac" and want to know "how to clean up system storage on Mac".
+There are a certain number of MacBook or iMac users who are complaining "why is the system taking so much disk space on Mac" and want to know "how to clean up system storage on Mac".
 If your MacBook or iMac has a relatively small storage space, the huge system storage can be quite troublesome.
-This article will tell you what system storage on Mac is and how to reduce system storage on Mac.
+This article will tell you what system storage on Mac is and how to clear system storage on Mac for free.

 Before we go to the solution, it is better to know well about the system storage on Mac.